zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/1-labs-setup-environment/setup-environment.md

    ![Open AI Language](./images/openlanguageai.png " ")

-2. In the Pre-trained models section, you can enter any text to analyze (or just keep the text there)
+2. In the Pre-trained models' section, you can enter any text to analyze (or just keep the text there)

    ![Open AI Language](./images/openlanguageaitwo.png " ")